nicholas-johnson/ng-tweets/README.md

 ## Sample response

-    You will receive an object containing a header and a array with a maximum of 20 tweets.
+You will receive an object containing a header, and an array with a maximum of 20 tweets.

     {
       headers: {